torstenboettjer/sandbox/README.md

 * **[Direnv](https://direnv.net/)**: A shell extension to load and unload system software and configurations automatically, moving in and out a directory, which enables system engineers to provide purpose build systems for multiple projects.
 * **[Devenv.sh](https://devenv.sh/)**: A configuration tool that allows engineers to define development environments declaratively by toggling basic options for nix and process-compose.

 Storing declaration files in one repository together with the application code fosters the development of consistent blueprints that provide similar advantages like immutable infrastructure without introducing the same limitations.

-## Setup

-For the sandbox, system engineers need a git account and a Linux VM or container, e.g. the Linux Subsystem provided with [Windows](https://learn.microsoft.com/en-us/windows/wsl/about) or [ChromeOS](https://chromeos.dev/en/linux).
-The recommendation for the size of the VM is *80 to 120GB*.
-However, this may vary per use case.
+Engineers need a git account and access to a virtual machine, running Linux.
+The simplest option is the subsystem provided with [Windows](https://learn.microsoft.com/en-us/windows/wsl/about) or [ChromeOS](https://chromeos.dev/en/linux).
+The recommendation for the size is *80 to 120GB* but this varies with the use case.
 The package mananger is installed via command line interface.
-MacOS can use the Nix package manager directly and refer to  [nix-darwin](https://github.com/LnL7/nix-darwin) community project.
+MacOS can use [nix-darwin](https://github.com/LnL7/nix-darwin) community project to arrive at the same point.

 ```sh
 sh <(curl -L https://nixos.org/nix/install) --daemon --yes